• Skip to primary navigation

 • These low carb green beans have such a delicious flavour.
 Perfectly seasoned and topped with sliced almonds to give them an added bit of crunch.

-• These pan fried green beans are so easy to make and are ready in under 15 minutes!
+• These pan fried green beans are so quick and easy to make and are ready in under 15 minutes!

 • They make great leftovers and store well in the fridge for up to 5 days.